expo/expo/docs/versions/unversioned/sdk/video.md

 #### The following methods are available on the component's ref:

-- `videoRef.presentIOSFullscreenPlayer()`
+- `videoRef.presentFullscreenPlayer()`

-  (iOS only) This presents a fullscreen view of your video component on top of your app's UI.
+  This presents a fullscreen view of your video component on top of your app's UI.
 Note that even if `useNativeControls` is set to `false`, native controls will be visible in fullscreen mode.
-Implementing a custom fullscreen mode is necessary if you want fullscreen on Android and/or with custom controls overlayed.

   #### Returns

   A `Promise` that is fulfilled with the `PlaybackStatus` of the video once the fullscreen player has finished presenting, or rejects if there was an error, or if this was called on an Android device.

-- `videoRef.dismissIOSFullscreenPlayer()`
+- `videoRef.dismissFullscreenPlayer()`

- (iOS only) This dismisses the fullscreen video view.
+ This dismisses the fullscreen video view.

   #### Returns